elasticio/elasticio.github.io/content/_components/aws-s3/index.md

 |`ACCESS_KEY_SECRET`| false | For integration-tests is required to specify this variable |  |
 |`REGION`  | false | For integration-tests is required to specify this variable |  |

+### Completeness Matrix

+The [component completeness](completeness-matrix) matrix gives the technical details about Salesforce objects this component covers.

 ## Credentials